GLOBAL MARKETS-Stocks reboot after tech problems, Q1 losses loom

 LONDON, March 29 (Reuters) - Stock markets and other riskier assets steadied on Thursday as investors dusted themselves down after a woeful week for the tech sector, readying for what was set to be the first quarterly drop in global equities in two years.

-The tentative return of risk appetite and upcoming German inflation data also cooled safety plays like Bunds.
+The tentative return of risk appetite and looming U.S. inflation data also cooled safety plays including Bunds and Treasuries.

-Benchmark yields - which move inversely to prices - on German government bonds crept back above 0.5 percent having been on a sharp slide for most of the month.
-Spanish yields meanwhile saw their biggest monthly fall since mid-2016.
+Benchmark yields - which move inversely to prices - on German government bonds crept back above 0.5 percent, having been on a sharp slide for most of the month.
+Spanish yields meanwhile headed for their biggest monthly fall since mid-2016.

 The 10-year U.S. Treasury yield was at 2.773 percent after touching a near two-month low of 2.743 percent overnight amid the strains on Wall Street.